Hemyock: Facilities

 Hemyock remains a viable village, with a school, medical facilities, one garage, one accident repair centre, two hairdressers, one public house, one convenience store, one Post Office & store, two playing fields, a Parish Hall, a community centre and two churches.

 Transport

 Local bus services 20, 20A, 397, 675 are operated by Stagecoach.

-Hemyock was the terminus of the Culm Valley Light Railway that ran between the village and Tiverton Junction for about 100 years.
+Hemyock was the terminus of the Culm Valley Light Railway that ran between the village and Tiverton Junction for 99 years.

 Industry

 The first mechanically operated butter factory in the West of England was started at Mountshayne in 1886 by 4 local farmers, this was later transferred to Millhayes, subsequently becoming part of St. Ivel.
 It was closed in the 1990s.
 The site has been re-developed for housing.

+Social Life and Activities

+There are plenty of leisure time activities to choose from in Hemyock.
+Newcomers to the village will be pleasantly surprised by the range of cultural and hobby groups, while long term residents can still enjoy traditional Hemyock pursuits such as cowbarging and gazing wistfully at the mists over Culmstock Beacon.